jrenaud90/TidalPy/README.md

 a copy of this license,
 visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+# Acknowledgements
+TidalPy was partially developed with support from NASA Goddard's Sellers' Exoplanet Environments Collaboration and Geodesy ISFM.
+TidalPy is partially based upon work supported by NASA under award number 80GSFC21M0002 and the Center for Research and Exploration in Space Science & Technology II (CRESST II) administered at the University of Maryland, College Park.